Red Sox's Alex Cora Offers Updates On Ryan Brasier, Chris Sale

 Ryan Brasier also has yet to pitch for the Red Sox due to a calf strain, but is continuing to make good progress in Florida.

-Prior to Boston’s game against the Houston Astros at Minute Maid Park, manager Alex Cora offered an update on the duo.
+Prior to Boston’s game against the Houston Astros at Minute Maid Park on Wednesday, manager Alex Cora offered an update on each.

 It sounds like Brasier is getting closer to a rehab assignment, while Sale continues to build strength in his arm.